 Investing in OES analysers future-proofs your analysis operations should you ever need to detect trace elements like boron in steel.
 In alloyed steel, boron has positive properties such as increasing hardness in steel alloys – great for construction.
 However, the limit for boron to be classified as alloyed steel is just 0.0008ppm.
 If an incorrectly graded alloy ends up in a car, a building or a machine and it fails, there can be catastrophic consequences extending to court cases and even loss of life.

 With an OES analyser you can still enjoy the benefits of mobility and its low weight factor.
 Our PMI-MASTER Smart is the only portable analyser on the market.
 Weighing just 15kg it can be taken up a ladder, down a shaft, wherever it’s needed.
-The PMI–MASTER Pro2 and TEST-MASTER Pro are mobile versions with lightweight probes.
+The PMI–MASTER Pro2 is a mobile version with lightweight probes.

 All of our OES models are made in Germany to stringent quality checks and testing, designed to ensure the products perform in the harshest environments or in a thorough laboratory environment.
 The rechargeable battery pack provides hours of power when you’re away from the mains supply.
 With more than 12 million records for more than 350,000 materials on the GRADE database, you can ensure you’re meeting standards from 69 countries - a truly global solution.